 Morrisville Eaton Middle-High School On Lockout

+Morrisville Eaton Middle-High School On Lockout [UPDATE]

-The Morrisville-Eaton Middle/High School has placed on lockout after a threat was made against the school.
+The Morrisville-Eaton Middle/High School has been placed on lockout after a threat was made against the school.

+UPDATED 12:19 p.m.- A lockout at the Morrisville-Eaton Middle/High School has been lifted.

+The school was placed on lockout this morning after the school's principal opened an anonymous e-mail which contained a specific threat to the school.

 In a lockout, unauthorized visitors to the building will not be allowed to enter.